Emancipation Park study needs public input - DefenderNetwork.com

-Time is running out for the public to weigh in on a proposed Emancipation National Historic Trail, which would highlight historic sites from Galveston to Houston.
-The focus would be on those central to the migration of formerly enslaved individuals following news of their freedom.
+Time is running out for the public to to weigh in on a proposed Emancipation National Historic Trail, which would highlight historic sites from Galveston to Houston.
+The focus would be on those central to the migration of former slaves following news of their freedom.

 Freedmen’s Town in Houston’s Fourth Ward, which recently became the City of Houston’s first heritage site, is one of them.